JackLu1/Maze/README.md

   	When I am asked to solve a maze,

-	the recursive abstraction can go to the  // next legal point in the maze // (current issue, not sure how to resolve)
+	if the explorer is not on the treasure or the wall,

-        and determine a path from that point,
+        determine a path from that point,

 	if there is no legal next point,